bonirot/GitMvst/README.md

-`#react`, `#vite`, `#react-icons`
+`#react` `#vite` `#react-icons`

 # GitMvst

 ![GitMvst](./public/GitMvst.png)

-This is an application similar to GitHub where you can search users, go to their prfolie and see the list of their repositories.
+This is an application similar to GitHub where you can search users, go to their profile and see the list of their repositories.

 ## 🛠️ Tools